Hatsunespica/xdsl-smt/artifact.md

 64* | 979     | 883.516 | 882.547 | N/A     | N/A       ||
 ```

+Each table shows the concrete operation and domain being evaluated.
+Each table includes the number of abstract values uses for testing (cases),
+the measurment for a transformer which always returns top,
+the measurment for the synthesized transformer,
+the measurment for LLVM's transformer (marked N/A if LLVM doesn't have a transformer),
+and the meet between LLVM's transformer and the synthesized transformer.

+On the left side of the table the measurment is a sum of the "Dists" (or norm as its called in the paper).
+This is measured at all bitwidths.
+On the right side of the table the measurment is a sum of the "Exacts" (or number of times the transformer had a maximally precise output).
+This is only measured at bitwidths for which it is computationally tractable to enumerate all concrete values in an abstract value.
-For an explination of these results refer to Table 1, and Table 2 of the paper.
+For a deeper explanation of these results refer to Table 1, and Table 2 of the paper.

 **N.B.** `eval-final` relies on the name of the directory to determine the domain and operation to use,
 so misnamed directories will result in errors.